Please provide your zip code to see plans in your area.

 In Arizona, Medicaid ABD covers $1,000 each year in preventive, diagnostic and therapeutic dental services, and also pays for another $1,000 in dental care provided in emergencies.

-But Arizona Medicaid doesn’t cover routine eye exams or vision services.
+But Arizona Medicaid doesn’t cover routine eye exams or vision services for adults.

 Asset limits: There is no asset limit for Medicaid for the aged, blind and disabled enrollees who don’t need long-term care.